Inclusive Tourism

 For a closer look at service design principles, see Inclusive by Design: How to Genuinely Connect with 2SLGBTQIA+ Travellers .

-for Inclusive Hospitality
+for Inclusive Service

 Policies matter.
 But in hospitality, it is the person at the front desk, the server, the activity guide, and the housekeeping team who determine whether a guest actually feels welcome.
 Training is where policy becomes practice.